MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, whenever possible:

-- Use QR or circular code anchors instead of holographic anchors for small to medium objects and spaces.
+- Use QR or circular code anchors instead of holographic anchors for small to medium-sized objects and spaces.

 - Use [Azure Object Anchors Preview](pc-app-anchor-azure-object.md) for larger static objects.